skratchdot/skratchdot.com/projects/index.md

 - [mongodb-distinct-types](/projects/mongodb-distinct-types/) - Similar to the
   db.myCollection.distinct() function, distinctTypes() will return "types" rather than "values".

-- [mongodb-flatten](/projects/mongodb-flatten/) - The flatten() function is
-  a mapReduce that flattens documents into key/value pairs.
+- [mongodb-flatten](/projects/mongodb-flatten/) - The flatten() function provides a way to flatten documents into id/key/value pairs.

 - [mongodb-schema](/projects/mongodb-schema/) - A schema analysis tool for MongoDB.